 - Basement: the shut-off valve is usually just a few feet from where the main water line enters the house, but sometimes it can be located where a line goes up to the water heater or furnace.

 - Crawl space: the shut-off valve can be located anywhere, but typically it will be near the water heater or kitchen sink.

 - Slab: similar to the crawl space, the location of the shut-off valve could be anywhere, but it is usually near the water heater or under the kitchen sink.

 When it comes to the pipes, it’s important to keep them in good working order.
 Whether you have an emergency on your hands or just need a regular repair, a trusted plumber is a valuable asset.

 Howell Services, serving the Fort Bend area, understands the importance of providing quality, trusted plumbing service.
-We are fully licensed, insured and bonded, and offer competitive pricing and a 100% Satisfaction Guarantee.
-Call today to schedule your repair service or a comprehensive plumbing inspection.
+We are fully licensed, insured, and bonded, and offer competitive pricing and a 100% Satisfaction Guarantee.
+Call today to schedule your repair service or comprehensive plumbing inspection.